Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>
   <img src="/posts/python-wheels-from-tags-to-variants/property-examples.png"
     width="761" height="313" alt="A diagram showing example properties from two plugins.
-The nvidia plugin provides 'cuda_version_lower_bound' with values of 12.8, 12.7, 12.6, 12.5, …
+The 'nvidia' plugin provides 'cuda_version_lower_bound' with values of 12.8, 12.7, 12.6, 12.5, …
 and 'cuda_version_upper_bound' with values of …, 12.12, 12.11, 12.10, 12.9.
-The x86_64 plugin
+The 'x86_64' plugin
 provides a level property with values of v3, v2 and v1, and a bunch of instruction set properties named 'aes', 'pclmuldqd', 'rdseed', 'sha_ni' — all of them having the value 'on'." />
   <figcaption>Fig. 5.
 Example supported properties reported by plugins</figcaption>
 </figure>
 </div>

-The CUDA plugin detects the local CUDA installation and determines which version is installed.
+The `nvidia` provider detects the local CUDA installation and determines which version is installed.
 Then, it transforms this version into set of compatible constraints that can be used to determine whether a given wheel variant can be installed — and if multiple variants fit, which one should be used.